ivorpad/react-redux-boilerplate/README.md

 # React with Redux and Redux Saga Boilerplate

-React boilerplate to jumpstart an app in seconds with React + Redux + Redux Saga.
+React boilerplate (bootstrapped with Create React App) to jumpstart an app in seconds with React + Redux + Redux Saga.

 ## Quickstart